raffaelfoidl/yw-prototypes/README.md

 YesWorkflow Prototypes
 ======================

-*Note: This is an adaption of <a target="_blank" href="https://github.com/yesworkflow-org/yw-prototypes">YesWorkflow</a> which was created in the course of my <a target="_blank" href="https://github.com/raffaelfoidl/ProvCaptPyEnvs">bachelor thesis</a> in Software & Information Engineering at University of Technology, Vienna.
+*Note: This is an adaption of <a target="_blank" href="https://github.com/yesworkflow-org/yw-prototypes">YesWorkflow</a> which was created in the course of my <a target="_blank" href="https://github.com/raffaelfoidl/ProvCaptPyEnvs">bachelor thesis</a> in Software & Information Engineering at Vienna University of Technology.
 It has been extended to provide W3C <a target="_blank" href="https://www.w3.org/TR/prov-o/">PROV-O</a> compliant output.
 For further information on the changes made to the original version and the thought processes behind them, refer to the <a target="_blank" href="https://github.com/raffaelfoidl/ProvCaptPyEnvs/blob/master/thesis.pdf">thesis</a>.*

 The yw-prototypes repository contains early implementations of YesWorkflow, an approach to modeling conventional scripts and programs as scientific workflows.
 The software is described in these two publications: